Chapter 8: Missions

 She meekly lay down without any protest.

-R’bekah dismounted from the wagon in front of the commandant’s office.
+Rebekah dismounted from the wagon in front of the commandant’s office.
 She smoothed the flattering blue dress she’d donned and ran her fingers through her hair.
-She entered boldly, her head high, her quiet rage dampening her fear.
+She entered with her head high, her quiet rage dampening her fear.

 “I am here to see Commandant Greysun.”
-She forced herself to speak quietly and politely to the Militet at the counter.
+She forced herself to speak quietly and politely to the militet on duty.

 “He is out, ma’am.”